paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 void EndWork() {aware.Dispose();}
 ```

-If you used a cache item in a body of work, but not outside, you can use `ClearCache()` to send all remaining active items to the recycle bin.
-This is what you should do at the end of a scene.
-This example shows the difference between CleanCache and Clea**r**Cache.
+If you used a cache item in a body of work, but not outside, you can use `ClearCache()` to send remaining active items to the recycle bin.
+Do this at the end of a scene.
+This example shows differences between CleanCache and Clea**r**Cache.

 ```c#
 Cache<Agnostic>.Instance;